MaryamHashemii/Woocer_test/README.md

 # Woocer_test

-This project show the list of product and work with woocommerce apis. if you want to use the application after installation in login page enter "" as username and "" as password.
+This project show the list of product and work with woocommerce apis.

-The technology I used are:
+The technologies I used are:

 1.MVVM+CLEAN Architecture